 Because partnership agreements are so tied to the specific circumstances of the couple involved, it is generally best for each couple to draft an agreement that reflects their individual situation.
 It must be in writing.
 At a minimum, it must be signed and dated by the partners.
 A couple drafting a partnership agreement should always consult with an attorney to have the document reviewed before it is signed.

 This information is not intended to constitute or replace legal advice: always consult your attorney before drafting or signing documents which affect your legal rights.
-If you need a referral to a GLBT-friendly attorney in your area, please contact the OutFront Minnesota Legal Program at 612.822.0127 ext.7663 or email@example.com.
+If you need a referral to an LGBT-friendly attorney in your area, please contact the OutFront Minnesota Legal Program at 612.822.0127 ext.7662 or firstname.lastname@example.org.